aws-samples/aws-dbs-refarch-graph/src/graph-data-modelling/property-graph-data-modelling/README.md

 ### When should I model an attribute as a property versus a label?

 Use a label to type a vertex or to describe the role a vertex plays in your dataset.
 Use properties to capture the instance-based attributes of a thing in your domain.
-Labels help answer the question: What does this vertex represent?.
+Labels help answer the question: What does this vertex represent?
 Properties help answer the question: What are the attributes of this particular thing?

 ### When should I model an attribute as a property and when should I pull it out into its own vertex?